victorfernandesDEV/weather/README.md

 To run this application, you will need to install Poetry on your machine.

-    With poetry, you will enter in the folder, and tipe: poetry instal It will install all dependencies need of the project
+    With poetry, you will enter in the folder, and tipe: poetry install It will install all dependencies need of the project After that, run poetry shell to enter in the virtualenv created by poetry and run testes and the application You'll need to activate the virtualenv.
+For example, in my machine, the path to active is c:/Users/Victor Fernandes/AppData/Local/pypoetry/Cache/virtualenvs/weather-g9REWXL8-py3.8/Scripts/activate.bat

 To test, we will use pytest.
 To test, just type "pytest" and see the magic.